ljfa-ag/Minesweeper/README.md

 # MineCurses
 A simple minesweeper game using libminesweeper and ncurses.
 You can specify the field size and the number of mines at the beginning of the game.
+Use the arrow keys to navigate, the return key to make a move and the space bar to set a flag.

-It also supports mouse input by defining MC_WITH_MOUSE, though that may be bugged on some implementations of ncurses.
+It also supports mouse input, though that may be bugged on some implementations of ncurses.